More "Senior" (F1)

 in the Malvern "A" skittles team which was made up mostly

-of stock-car drivers and mechanics!
-It
+of stock-car drivers and mechanics.
+Thanks

 to Di Sutton, here's a programme photo of Geoff

-Harrison "The Cheltenham Flyer".
-Geoff Harrison
+Harrison , who was nicknamed "The Cheltenham Flyer".
+Geoff

 and sixties to unload stock-cars from their transporters — younger